Welcome to day 6 of the 30 Days of Python series! In this post we're going to be talking about for

 While we can name our loop variables whatever we want, it's a good idea to make sure they accurately describe what the data we're working with is.

-In the example above, each tuple represents information about a single movie, so a name like movie is very appropriate and descriptive.
-A name like x wouldn't be, and it can make our code harder to reason about, especially in more complex loops.
+In the example above, each tuple represents information about a single movie, so a name like movie

-The break statement
+The break

 Sometimes we don't want to iterate over an entire collection, or we want to stop looping under certain circumstances.
-In these cases, we can use a statement called break.
+In these cases, we can use a statement called break

-break is usually used in conjunction with a conditional statement, because otherwise it's going to run during the first iteration of the loop, which renders the loop basically moot.
+is usually used in conjunction with a conditional statement, because otherwise it's going to run during the first iteration of the loop, which renders the loop basically moot.

-One common way to use a break statement is to prevent unnecessary operations.
+statement is to prevent unnecessary operations.
 For example, let's say we want to check that a certain movie is in this movies library we keep referring to.

 movies = [